Real-Time Bidding (RTB)

 object array

-Array of SeatBid objects containing bids required
+Array of SeatBid objects containing one or more bids required

 cur